deepak-pro/filterx/README.md

 # filterx
-A tool to separate and sort files to different folder with respect to extension.
+A tool to separate and sort files to different folders with respect to extension.

 ![Demo](assets/demo.gif)